5 Best Accessible Spots Near O2 Academy Islington

 5. Can I find more accessible spots near O2 Academy Islington on the app?

 Yes!
-Our mappers are constantly updating the area.
-If you download the Sociability app, you can move the map around the N1 centre and Upper Street to find dozens of other verified shops, bars, and restaurants with detailed access information.
+If you download the Sociability app, you can move the map around Angel Central and Upper Street to find dozens of other verified shops, bars, and restaurants with detailed access information.

 To take your advocacy further, sign up for our free newsletter, Beyond Compliance.
 We provide practical tips to help you champion accessibility in your workplace and everyday life.
 We look forward to seeing you there!